tylermeyers351/CS50-Final-Project-Love2d/README.md

 It was fun to get stuck on something and then either find a creative solution or a work around.
 I wasn't too hard on myself as this was my first game, so if I couldn't figure something out or do it the right way, I'd find a trick to still implement the feature or simply skip it for timesake.

-I utilized some code from CS50g's pong to get me started with a template.

 ### Below are things that I struggled with...
 - Implementing the Knife library which was used in the CS50g lecture.
 This libary used timers, and I just couldn't figure out how to implement them.
 In the end, I used a workaround that probably added more code than was ideal.
 - Surprisngly, it was difficult to find the ideal background and adjust it properly.